-A comparison between the models trained with different predictor combinations provides some interesting insights: 1) GPR models show preference to a fundamental variable than a derived variable when selecting between two related variables.
-2) Introducing higher-order wind statistics (i.e. skewness and kurtosis) as predictors can improve the models.
-3) When using travel time as a predictor, the approximation determined with the maximum cross-correlation is slightly preferred than Taylor's translation hypothesis, but the latter could still be an option for the sake of simplification.
-4) Introducing one of the targets as a predictor for the other can also improve the models, but further research needs to be done to understand the propagation of the uncertainties introduced by the first predicted target.
-5) Considering the misalignment angle as a predictor can properly account for its influence on the horizontal coherence.
-6) Prediction using sonic data (not measured nearby) does not show any advantages given that it requires many more predictors to exceed the prediction using lidar data.
+A comparison between the models trained with different predictor combinations provides some interesting insights.
+(1) GPR models show preference to a fundamental variable than a derived variable when selecting between two related variables.
+(2) Introducing higher-order wind statistics (i.e., skewness and kurtosis) as predictors can improve the models.
+(3) When using travel time as a predictor, the approximation determined with the maximum cross-correlation is slightly preferred than Taylor's translation hypothesis, but the latter could still be an option for the sake of simplification.
+(4) Introducing one of the targets as a predictor for the other can also improve the models, but further research needs to be done to understand the propagation of the uncertainties introduced by the first predicted target.
+(5) Considering the misalignment angle as a predictor can properly account for its influence on the horizontal coherence.
+(6) Prediction using sonic data (not measured nearby) does not show any advantages given that it requires many more predictors to exceed the prediction using lidar data.

 The predicted coherence is obtained by putting the two predicted parameters into the wind evolution model.
-To intuitively display how the prediction errors of a and b affect the shape and the position of the predicted coherence in the frequency domain, the predicted coherence and its 95 % confidence interval was visualized for a representative case-study example.
+To intuitively display how the prediction errors of a and b affect the shape and the position of the predicted coherence in the frequency domain, the predicted coherence and its 95 % confidence interval were visualized for a representative case-study example.
 The predicted coherence matches the coherence estimated from data very well, and the 95 % confidence interval is relatively narrow.
 In addition, the RMSE interval was also demonstrated to show the impact of the RMSE of a and b in a more general sense.
-The
+The RMSE interval turns out to be quite narrow, indicating an overall good model performance.
+Furthermore, the prediction errors of a and b were analyzed with respect to the values of each predictor, shown as box plots.
+The results show that, for both a and b, there is no systematic error with respect to predictor values.
+The prediction of a seems to be less accurate for small travel time and measurement separation.
+The prediction errors of b show some relevance to the values of standard deviation and skewness of wind speed, travel time, and measurement separation.